When You Take Control, You Can Manage Stress

 Take several deep breaths, filling first your abdomen (the way a baby does), then your chest.
 Then as you exhale, relax.

-When the danger is passed, we breath a sigh of relief.
+When the danger is passed, we breathe a sigh of relief.
 So after taking your deep breath (which energizes), exhale and consciously relax your body as you do.